andraugust/andraugust.github.io/notebook/bellman.md

 |    5    |    T   |  7  |
 |    5    |   F   | 5.6 |

 __The Optimal Policy__.
-The value function and the heuristic "choose the action which minimizes immediate points plus next-state value" defines the optimal policy.
-Here's the formula:
+The value function together with the heuristic "choose the action which minimizes immediate points plus next-state value" defines the optimal policy.
+Here's the corresponding formula:

 <center> $$a(s) = \arg \min_{a'} \bigl (r[0:a'] + v(len(r)-a',a'==0) \bigr)$$ </center>
-$$r[0:a']$$ is the number of points gained from the immediate action, and $$v(len(r)-a',a'==0)$$ is the value of the next state assuming action $$a'$$ is taken.
+Where $$r[0:a']$$ is the number of points gained from the immediate action, and $$v(len(r)-a',a'==0)$$ is the value of the next state assuming action $$a'$$ is taken.

 __Experiments__.
-Let's do some experiments to see how well the optimal policy plays.
-Here's a comparison between the optimal policy and a policy that takes one lowest dice on every roll.
+Let's do some experiments to see how well the optimal policy does.
+Here's a comparison between the optimal policy and a policy that takes one lowest dice on every roll, the "playing it safe" policy.
 30,000 games were simulated:

 <center><img src="take-one.png"></center>

 Here's a comparison between the optimal policy and _my_ policy.
 To approximate my policy I played Threes three hundred times and recorded my score after each game (yes I actually did that).
 On average the optimal policy gets a score of 5.6, while I get a score of 5.8.
-Evidently I play approximately optimally--this is very re-assuring.
+Evidently I play approximately optimally, but I already had the feeling I did :).

 <center><img src="human.png"></center>